 Recommended reps- 10-12

-Make sure to keep your back flat and do this exercise with proper form and technique.
+Keep your back flat and do this exercise with proper form and technique.
 You should engage your lats as you pull the bar up.

 5. Dead Row

-The dead row is another great compound exercise that you can do instead of rack pulls.
+The dead row is another great compound exercise you can do instead of rack pulls.
 A dead row is a combination of a deadlift and a row.
 This exercise will work the entire back muscle.
-So if you haven’t done this before, then you should try it.
+So if you haven’t done this before, you should try it.

 Targeted muscles- lats, rhomboids, abs, and lower back